league-of-legends-devs/LoL-item-sets/README.md

 ChangeLog
 ---------

+0.1.2
+Bug fix : trying to fix the crash when launching the application.
+Waiting for feedback.

 0.1.1
 Added some checks for the Registery (option : "Launch on Windows startup").
 Bux fix : link "Go to the website" is now working.